-As customs inspector, Victor Smith was also in charge of appointing light keepers, and not surprisingly he appointed his father, George K. Smith, who has been serving at Cape Flattery Lighthouse, as principal keeper, and his sister, Mary, as assistant keeper.
-While returning from Washington D.C. in July of 1865, Victor perished aboard the Brother Jonathan that sank off Crescent City, California.
+As customs inspector, Victor Smith was also in charge of appointing light keepers, and not surprisingly he appointed his father, George K. Smith, who has been serving at Cape Flattery Lighthouse, as principal keeper, and his sister, Cynthia, as assistant keeper.
+Cynthia served just a few months as assistant before George’s wife Nancy assumed this role and served until her death in 1869.

+While returning from Washington D.C. in July 1865, Victor perished aboard the Brother Jonathan that sank off Crescent City, California.
 Carolyn Smith, Victor’s widow, moved her four children into a small home near the lighthouse to be near her father-in-law.
 In her book West Coast Journeys, Caroline C. Leighton wrote that Carolyn found “her company in her great organ.
 One of the last things her husband did was to order it for her, and it arrived after his death.
-I think the sailors must hear it as they pass the light, and wonder where the beautiful music comes from."
-George Smith continued to serve as keeper until 1870, when Mary took over the responsibilities of head keeper, serving until 1874.
+I think the sailors must hear it as they pass the light, and wonder where the beautiful music comes from.”

 The station’s light was converted from lard oil to mineral oil in 1880, and the following year a detached, brick oil house was built to contain the more volatile oil that was delivered to the station in five-gallon tin cans.